 Technically, the naked-eye limiting stellar magnitude of a Bortle 6 sky is approximately 5.5, and depending on your local horizon and seeing conditions you may be able to spot M6’s glow with averted vision.

 With any size binoculars or telescope, M6 should be detectable even under Bortle 8 city skies.
+(In fact, there’s loads of astronomy you can do in bright cities, the link opens our guide in a new tab.)

 As this cluster is located in the southern region of Scorpius, it never rises higher than 25 degrees from my location in southern Arizona.
 As a result, I try to observe this cluster from a location with a darker southern horizon, near the time of its transit.